SAP/guided-answers-extension/packages/testcases/View Guided Answers Content.md

 ### Displaying enhancements specific to VSCode or SAP Business Application Studio

-**GIVEN** the user has opened Guided Answers, searched and selected Fiori Tools in VSCODE **WHEN** the user clicks on 'Fior Generator' **AND** 'In SAP Business Application Studio - Services unavailable, All catalog service requests failed'
+**GIVEN** the user has opened Guided Answers, searched and selected Fiori Tools in VSCODE **WHEN** the user clicks on 'Fiori Generator' **AND** 'In SAP Business Application Studio - Services unavailable, All catalog service requests failed'
 **THEN** the "Fiori: Open Environment Check" does not appear as a clickable link in VSCODE

 **GIVEN** the user has opened Guided Answers, searched and selected Fiori Tools in SBAS